Into0/rolling-scopes-school/typescript-essentials/index.md

 - Learn what is interface in TypeScript.
 How to combinate them.
 Helps easier understand OOP in future.
 - Learn benefits of using types in functions, more about interface and type aliases.
 This helps to make scalable function arguments.
 - Learn benefits of using classes, learn about class constructor, methods, properties.
 This helps me to better understand OOP, and write clean reusable code in future.
+- Learn about genericss, and difference any and generic.
+This helps to provide type checking if i want creating reusable and flexible components.